protegeproject/owl2lpg/index.md

 #### 2.1.6 Datatype

 *Datatypes* are entities that refer to sets of data values.
 Thus, datatypes are analogous to classes, the main difference being that the former contain data values such as strings and numbers, rather than individuals.
 Datatypes are a kind of data range, which allows them to be used in restrictions.
-As explained in Section XXX, each data range is associated with an arity; for datatypes, the arity is always one.
+As explained in [Data Ranges](#5-data-ranges), each data range is associated with an arity; for datatypes, the arity is always one.

 The built-in datatype *rdfs:Literal* denotes any set of data values that contains the union of the value spaces of all datatypes.